IBM/Ansible-OpenShift-Provisioning/README.md

         - * if you want to use alternate OCP client and installer links, swap them out in env.yaml (env_ocp_client and env_ocp_client)
 * Step 2: Fill out the required variables for your specific installation in the env.yaml file
 * Step 3: Get DNS configuration files (forward (.db), reverse (.rev), and named.conf configuration files) or have it pre-defined by your networking team.
 And place them in the roles/dns/files folder.
+* Step 4: Run ansible-modules.sh in the main directory to download required Ansible modules
 * Step 4: Navigate to the folder where you saved the Git Repository and execute the main playbook by running this shell command:
         "ansible-playbook main.yaml --ask-become-pass"
 * Step 5: Watch Ansible as it completes the installation, correcting errors if they arise.